kovidgoyal/kitty/docs/shell-integration.rst

 * Glitch free window resizing even with complex prompts.
 Achieved by erasing the prompt on resize and allowing the shell to redraw it cleanly.

-* Sophisticated completion for the :program:`kitty` command in the shell
+* Sophisticated completion for the :program:`kitty` command in the shell.

+* When confirming a quit command if a window is sitting at a shell prompt, it is not counted.

 Configuration